PyTis/sbash/TASKS.rst

 thee the "Controller" program.
 This Controller program, will create a Bash shell, and only really watch for a SigtermKill (exit) to know it itself should exit.
-It will pass all input, all keys depressed to the Bash program, while monitoring idle time.
+It will pass all input, all keys depressed to the Bash program, while MONITORIng idle time.
 If idle time is greater than T, T being the set idle time permitted, then it will hide, almost like minimizing in Winblows, the Bash shell.
 Next it will use the SS Controller (Screen-Saver Controller), which at first, will be just a blank screen.
 This will be written to eventually be